Towards a Social Model of Disability

 |Source: Carol J. Gill, Chicago Institute of Disability Research|

 How to move forward

 This applies not only to visible disabilities and physical environments but to invisible impairments and campus environments.
 So instead of thinking about individual access problems that people face we begin to think about the barriers that there are in the classroom, in residence or as students receive services.
 We can think about the ways in which we can reduce barriers to what we are providing.
 A few examples are listed below.

 - Print disabilities like dyslexia, vision impairment and rheumatoid arthritis all benefit from digitized texts/accessible on-line texts that can be manipulated with adaptive technologies that read aloud to the student and enable students with mobility and coordination difficulties to carry their texts on a USB instead of in a backpack.

 - Attention difficulties like Attention Deficit Hyperactivity Disorder, some mental health conditions, the effects of medication or chronic pain all benefit from a classroom where teaching is differentiated during the class and notes are made available.
 Recording lectures allows these students to return to sections of the class that they missed.
-Finding information in multiple formats (website, in person, by email, on the phone) all these students to pick their best strategy for communication.
+Information provided in multiple formats (website, in person, by email, on the phone) allows these students to pick their best strategy for communication.

 - Offering built-in extended time to manage meetings, communications or exams can be key in removing barriers.
 Students with ADHD, Learning Disabilities, Autism Spectrum Disorder, Mental Health conditions, or coordination and mobility impairments, can experience barriers when demonstrating skills and competencies if tight time constraints are imposed.
 Being flexible with time limits and expectations, when time management of itself is not a competency which is being evaluated, makes the classroom experience inclusive instead of exclusionary.